matosjoaops/TVVS-PROJ/assignment04/report/report.md

 #### Sneaky paths

-This test suite had 3 test cases.
+This test suite has 3 test cases.
 They are all performed in the Idle state and the events used are "Type something", "Hit the Esc key" and "Delete all the text in the search bar".
 All these tests fail.

 ![](./images/sneaky_path_suite.png)